MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 }
 ```

-Where
-`<base64-encoded-image>`
+Here
+`<encoded-image>`
-is an encoding
+is a Base64 encoding
-of our image as text.
+of the image
+we want to extract text from.

 Luckily,
 we don’t have to figure out